Factbox: What happens in a U.S. government shutdown?

-(Reuters) - President Donald Trump and the U.S. Congress are racing to meet a midnight Friday deadline to pass a short-term bill to keep the U.S. government open and prevent agencies from shutting down.
+(Reuters) - President Donald Trump and the U.S. Congress failed to meet a midnight Friday deadline to pass a short-term bill to extend federal funding, forcing some government facilities to shutdown.

 After previous government shutdowns, Congress passed measures to ensure that all unpaid workers received retroactive pay.
 The Trump administration would support a similar measure, a senior administration official said on Friday.